Cane Run Station

 |This article is part of the CoalSwarm coverage of coal plants|

-Cane Run Station is a coal-fired power station owned and operated by E.ON near Louisville, Kentucky.
+Cane Run Station was a coal-fired power station owned and operated by E.ON near Louisville, Kentucky.

 - 1 Plant Data